mitogen-hq/mitogen/docs/ansible.rst

 * The remote interpreter is temporarily hard-wired to ``/usr/bin/python``, matching Ansible's default.
 The ``ansible_python_interpreter`` variable is ignored.

-* Connection establishment is single-threaded until more pressing issues are solved.
-To evaluate performance, target only one host.
-Many hosts still work, the first playbook step will simply run unnecessarily slowly.

 * For now only Python command modules work, however almost all modules shipped with Ansible are Python-based.